HabanaAI/Model-References/PyTorch/generative_models/stable-diffusion-finetuning/README.md

 * Dynamic Shapes will be enabled by default in future releases.
 It is currently enabled in training script as a temporary solution.

 ### 1.10.0
-* Modified README
+* Modified README.
-* Enabled PyTorch autocast on Gaudi
+* Enabled PyTorch autocast on Gaudi.
-* Added additional logging
+* Added additional logging.
-* Added support for HPU
+* Added support for HPU.
-* Added FusedAdamW and FusedClipNorm
+* Added FusedAdamW and FusedClipNorm.
-* Added Tensorboard logging
+* Added Tensorboard logging.
-* Added device trace and memory stats reporting
+* Added device trace and memory stats reporting.
-* Added print frequency change
+* Added print frequency change.
-* Enabled HPU graph execution for host optimization
+* Enabled HPU Graphs execution for host optimization.